📋 In This Article

 🔍 What Each Section Checks

-The review sheet runs balance checks across all report tabs:
+The review sheet runs checks across all report tabs, month by month:

 📖 How to Read a Variance